Hwerow/Parti-Gyle_Analyser/README.md

 ## How to Use
 See the Tritun Books YouTube Channel for a more detailed explanation.

 Prepare your Data: Create a JSON file describing your Parti-Gyle brews (see examples/ folder).
+Here you will find JSON for the 1975 Young's PA (Bitter and Special) both as a parti-gyle and as mulitiple gyles of the same beer - as shown in the Youtube video.

 Run the Tool: Double-click run_analysis_1.9.bat.